 12: Pwllheli – Trefor – Caernarfon

 These services will get you near some hills on the Llŷn peninsula that are worth walking and that is why they are listed here.
 It is service 12 that is the more frequent with a near hourly Monday to Saturday frequency and four afternoon journeys on a Sunday.
-The irregular service 14 is Monday to Saturday only and adds a few extra journeys and that is enough to get it listed here.
+The less frequent service 27 runs from Monday to Saturday only with Llithwaen being closer to Yr Eifl than Llanaelhaearn, the nearest calling point on service 12.

 19: Llandudno – Llanrwst – Betws-y-Coed